EDITORIALS

 ZephyrJira users onlyQA-specialist focusLimitedYesJira-nativeDepends on Jira user count

-TestRailSteep learning curveQA-specialist focusPossible but rigidYesExtensiveFrom $38/user/mo
+TestRailSteep learning curveQA-specialist focusPossible but rigidYesExtensiveFrom $35/user/mo

 TestpadYesNo training neededYesYesAPI + integrationsFrom $10/user/mo

-Common mistakes when choosing agile testing tools
+What mistakes do teams make when choosing agile testing tools?

 Most teams make at least one of these mistakes when choosing a testing tool.
 Here's what to watch out for.